COMP90082-2024-SM1/LP-Koala/README.md

 Testing: After approval, the changes are tested.
 This includes unit tests, integration tests, and manual testing where necessary.<br>
 Merging: Once testing is passed, the PR is merged into the develop branch.
 Release branches are merged into main and develop once they are ready for deployment.<br>
 Deployment: Changes in the main branch are deployed to production according to our release schedule.

+### Release v1.0<br>
+Release v1.0 provides a host of new features designed to enhance the user experience.
+Here are the critical updates:
+User Login: Users can login the LMS system by prividing username and password.
+And according to different user roles, their accesses will vary, so the UI will also be various.
+We also set a jwt token in case the login status has expired.
+User Access: For raters, they can view alllocated projects and activities in the project while researchers can have access to creating, editing and deleting projects and activities.
+Meanwhile, the researchers can choose to allocate the raters or remove the allocated raters.
+For admin, besides the researchers' access, they can also create or delete a user.
+All the users can change password or edit their profiles.
+Project Function: A project is composed of several modules.
+Projects can be created,edited and deleted by researchers.
+A module consist of several activities.
+Modules can be created and deleted by researchers.
+Activities will display the teaching materials for raters to study, and they can also be created, edited, and deleted by researchers.